Code-Beaker/whatfont-web/README.md

 WhatFont lets you inspect the typography of a website and provide information on the different fonts used.

-> [!WARNING]
-> Project under development.
-Content to be changed in the future.

 ## Table of contents

 - [WhatFont](#whatfont)